 - Bigger does not always mean better in the world of AC.
 If your unit is too large, it will not run regular cooling cycles.
 When an AC unit runs a cycle, it pulls the warm air and humidity out of the air and pushes cool air back into your home.
 Infrequent cycles are less efficient, but they don’t properly remove the humidity in your home.
 It doesn’t sound very comfortable.

 - On the other hand, a small unit will have to work extra hard and have longer cycles to do the same cooling as an appropriately sized AC unit.
 It’s a balancing act and one that a skilled AC technician will understand when installing your new AC.

 Is it time to install a new AC unit?
 If your unit is somewhere in the 10-20 years of age, then call a technician to come to inspect it.
 They may be able to give you an estimate on how much longer your unit can last before you start to see adverse effects in areas like cost.
 This will give you an idea of how long you have before you need to install a new AC.

 When it is time to install that new AC unit, give us a Fresh Air and Heat call.
 Our quality service and expertise are second to none.
-If you want more information about how we can help you with a new AC installation, then give us a call at 321-474-6314 or use our contact page.
+If you want more information about how we can help you with a new AC installation in Brevard County, FL, then give us a call at 321-474-6314 or use our contact page.